Amzair uses Warp 10 embedded in open hardware PINE64 to read RS485 Modbus data. This cost-effective configuration allows great flexibility for IoT.

 On the other side, the Carel board provides an opto-isolated RS485 Modbus link.

 Around: non-reliable internet access, non-reliable power supply.
 Home is not a data center.

 - Connect to RS485

 - Manage its own battery for safe power cycles

-- Withstand 10 years of read write cycles on the NAND memory
+- Withstand 10 years of read-write cycles on the NAND memory

-On the embedded computer market, I found only one LTS board which can manage a battery.
+On the embedded computer market, I found only one LTS board that can manage a battery.
 I mean with a real battery controller, such as your laptop or phone: The PINE64 LTS board.
 The 24V AC to 5V DC could be done on a custom HAT (Hardware Attached on Top).
 The RS485 transceiver could also be implemented on the custom HAT.

 A few LEDs on the side are always welcome to help the maintenance guys.
 One for power, one for internet, one for Modbus link.